GSA/site-scanning-documentation/about/project-management/proposals/agency-bureau-list.md

 | GAO   | Curated  | 72  |  Offers alternate names | Informal, limited scope; offers several names sometimes, and doesn't distinguish agencies and bureaus  |
 |   CISA | Curated  | 102  | Straightforward  |  Informal, not fully comprehensive and doesn't distinguish agencies and bureaus |

+## Practical Scenarios

+1. Convert the OMB dataset into a CSV and maintain and use it as is.
+2. Convert the OMB dataaset into a CSV, make and document discrete improvements, and use it.
+3. Request NARA to host source file, or manually convert it into a CSV and use it as it is.
+4. Convert the NARA dataset into a CSV, make and document discrete improvements, and use it.
+5. Use the OPM file directly
+6. Take the OPM file, make and document discrete improvements, and use it.